enemonsieur/offis_repo/PROJECTS/OFFIS/Buildding a second brain.md

 - Past works of course, like my mini-course, my articles, it'd be super, when starting a project like publishing again on neursociences to reassamble the past projects into a PROJECT dedicated to that.
 ## Resurface Past work
 ## How to expert your work
 Use the sharing of article to friends/people asking/twitter/sharing, to resume the work into distilled notes before saving, then add them in the appropriate PARA.
-Friends will hlep you
+Friends will hlep you increase your knowledge, and you'll help them actually read and learn that shit.